 There are two types of pre-peace lark: the “caged lark” which is bound in barbed wire, and the “lark of war” as it sometimes appears with an assault rifle.
 (This second lark might also be called the “lark of freedom” for it frequently appears alongside this word, but “freedom” here means “freedom from British rule”.
 During the peace talks, the dove also appears with with the word “freedom” and very often the Irish “saoirse” but here it means “freedom for prisoners”.)
 The post-peace lark we call the “memorial lark”.
-There is some overlap between this page and the (forthcoming) page on Electoral Murals, which (among other things) charts the emergence of the word “peace” in electoral pieces.
+There is some overlap between this page and the page on Electoral Murals, which (among other things) charts the emergence of the word “peace” in electoral pieces.

 The dove is an internationally recognised symbol of peace, an image borrowed by the early Christians from the Old Testament story of Noah’s Ark, in which it symbolises the relenting of God’s wrath, and from the New Testament’s likening of the holy spirit to a dove at the anointing of Jesus of Nazareth.

 The dove has been used as a symbol of Bloody Sunday, beginning with the memorial raised in Derry in 1974.
 The Northern Ireland Civil Rights Association (NICRA) was a non-violent resistance organisation, advocating for equal rights for Catholics by means of marches and peaceful protests.
 On January 30th, 1972, British Army soldiers killed 13 people at a civil rights march in Derry (with another dying later).
 The dove and not some image of violent resistance such as a fist or gun is used because the civil rights protests were themselves non-violent, even though Bloody Sunday (and the riots of August 1969 in both Derry and Belfast) effectively transformed the struggle into a military one.